Azure/AzureStack-Tools/Identity/README.md

 ```

 ## Enabling AAD Multi-Tenancy in Azure Stack

 Allowing users and service principals from multiple AAD directory tenants to sign in and create resources on Azure Stack.
 There are two personas involved in implementing this scenario.

 1. The Administrator of the Azure Stack installation
-2. The Directory Tenant Administrator of the directory that needs to be onboarded to Azure Stack
+1. The Directory Tenant Administrator of the directory that needs to be onboarded to Azure Stack

 ### Azure Stack Administrator

-#### Step 0: Popoulate Azure Resource Manager with AzureStack Applications
+#### Pre-Requisite: Popoulate Azure Resource Manager with AzureStack Applications

 - This step is a temporary workaround and needed only  for the TP3 (March) release of Azure Stack
 - Execute this cmdlet as the **Azure Stack Service Administrator**, from the Console VM or the DVM replacing ```$azureStackDirectoryTenant``` with the directory tenant that Azure Stack is registered to and ```$guestDirectoryTenant``` with the directory that needs to be onboarded to Azure Stack.

 __NOTE:__ This cmd needs to be run **only once** throughout the entire life cycle of that Azure Stack installation.
 You do **not** have to run this step every time you need to add a new directory.

 ```powershell
 $adminARMEndpoint = "https://adminmanagement.<region>.<domain>"
 $azureStackDirectoryTenant = "<homeDirectoryTenant>.onmicrosoft.com"